torrober/WEB-FE-HTML-CSS-HW2/README.md

 ## Discovery - Daft Punk site
 Homework for frontend class 2024-30.
-Inspired by y2k design and one of the most inluential albums in my life.
+Inspired by y2k design and one of the most influential albums in my life.

 Contains all information about Daft Punk Discovery album.